 Hangzhou has direct and frequent flights with major cities in China and also some international destinations, including Paris, Tokyo, Seoul, Singapore, and Bangkok.
 It is within the fast transport network of east China, and enjoys convenient high-speed rail and highway connection with popular tourist cities in this area, like Shanghai, Suzhou and Nanjing.

 Fast facts and practical tips listed in this section will sure facilitate your travel, business, study or life in the city.

 One of the most important parts of traveling is tasting the delicacies.
-The local dishes here are noted for their elaborate preparation, sophisticated cooking and refreshing taste.
-Many local specialties will be sure to make your visit a cultural experience.
-We recommend that you try Beggar's Chicken (a chicken baked in clay), West Lake Fish in Sweet Sour Source (vinegar coated fish fresh caught from the lake), Dongpo Pork (braised pork) and Fried Shrimps with Longjing Tea, etc.
+The local dishes are noted for their elaborate preparation, sophisticated cooking and refreshing taste.
+Many local specialties will be sure to make your visit an exciting experience.
+It is recommended to try the Beggar's Chicken (a chicken baked in clay), West Lake Fish in Sweet Sour Source (vinegar coated fish fresh caught from the lake), Dongpo Pork (braised pork) and Fried Shrimps with Longjing Tea.

-The shopping environment in the city is exciting and convenient.
-Visitors like to go to Qing He Fang Street.
-It is one of the most famous and historic streets in the city and reflects many of the features of the Southern Song Dynasty (1127-1279).
-Shoppers will admire the antique buildings while purchasing items from a wide range of local goods such as silks, tea or maybe a silk parasol, brocade or a beautiful Hangzhou fan.
-These are just some of the items to be found but there are many more.
+Shopping in the city is convenient.
+Visitors like to go to Hefang Street.
+It is one of the most famous and historic streets in the city and reflects the features of the Southern Song Dynasty (1127-1279).
+Shoppers can admire the antique buildings while purchasing items from a wide range of local goods such as silk, brocade, tea or maybe a beautiful fan.

-At night, the city has much to offer and teahouses and various kinds of pubs are both plentiful and popular.
+At night, the city has much to offer.
+Teahouses and various kinds of bars are both popular.
 Choosing one overlooking the West Lake for a pleasant chat over a cup of tea is sure to make you feel totally relaxed and refreshed.